reduxframework/docs/docs/configuration/fields/validate.md

 )
 ```

-Be warned, not all validations may chain together.
-Be careful and make sure you are passing any additional arugments needed.
+Not all validations may chain together.
+Be careful to ensure you're passing any necessary additional arugments.

 ### Using a Custom Validation

-You can declare your own custom validation by providing a callback function.
-An example of this can be seen below.
+You can declare your own custom validation by providing a callback function as shown below.

 ```php
 array(